 Celebrated on November 2, Day of the Dead is a traditional Mexican holiday that stems from the ancient indigenous people of Mexico.
 On this day, it is believed that the souls of the dead return to visit their living family members.
 Many people celebrate this day by visiting the graves of deceased loved ones and setting up alters with their favorite foods, drink, and photos.
 It is a time to remember the good times and remember the loved ones who are no longer with us.

-Why We Love Day of the Dead
+Why Day of the Dead is Important

 A. You get to remember your loved ones